Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 Retry behavior breakdown

-Payment attempts clustered heavily in a specific invoice status:
+Invoices clustered heavily in a specific billing status:

 What ordered represents: